Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Our Results

 \begin{remark} One can also consider revealing uniformly at random over the index set independent of $\G(n,p,q)$ (instead of requiring revealed communities to have the same size), but this modification makes almost no difference in the context of this work.
 In practice, one can always achieve the balance requirement by either sampling a few more or dropping the uneven part. \end{remark}

-\begin{remark} The definition is versatile in the sense that it keeps unsupervised setting as a special case (and with it all the interesting phase transitions).
+\begin{remark} The definition is versatile in the sense that it keeps the unsupervised setting as a special case (and with it all the interesting phase transitions).
 On the other hand, it can be easily generalized to the multiple and/or asymmetric communities case. \end{remark}

+Under the semi-supervised setting, we naturally extend community detection problems in a non-trivial way that includes the unsupervised situation as a special case and captures its essence.
+We will discuss these items in detail when it comes to the corresponding section.

-Under semi-supervised setting, the weak recovery problem is naturally defined as finding an estimator to perform substantially better than chance \textit{on the unrevealed vertices}.
-And the distinguishability can be expressed as finding a test that with high probability, tells $\G(n,d/n,d/n,\rho)$ from $\G(n,a/n,b/n,\rho)$ where $d=\frac{a+b}{2}, a>b$.
-We will discussion these items in more detail when it comes to the corresponding section.
+\begin{definition} Semi-supervised weak recovery: finding an estimator to perform substantially better than chance \textbf{on the unrevealed vertices}. \\ Semi-supervised distinguishability: finding a test that, with high probability, distinguishes $\G(n,d/n,d/n,\pmb{\rho})$ from $\G(n,a/n,b/n,\pmb{\rho})$ where $d=\frac{a+b}{2},~a>b$. \end{definition}

 Based on the fact that a $\ln (n)$-neighborhood in $(G,x) \sim \G(n,a/n,b/n)$ asymptotically has the identical distribution as a Galton-Watson tree with Markov process, we propose our first semi-supervised clustering algorithm, called \textit{census method}.
 Namely, we decide the label estimation of a certain node according to the majority of its revealed neighbors,